From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Schwarzian modes in vector field

+where the top/bottom signs correspond to the $\pm$ choice in \eqref{fo}, respectively.
+Notice that, as in the spin-2 case, the radial part $R_i(z)$ of the scalar fields depends only on $|n|$, including the polarization constants.

+We have found the solutions that satisfy both the quadratic \eqref{so} and linear operator \eqref{fo}.
+Following the discussion for the spin-2 field in Sec.~\ref{sec:normalizable_modes}, we now identify the normalizable modes by computing the norm

-Each of these components is a combination of smooth functions, so it suffices to analyze their asymptotic behavior to determine the convergence.
-Since $A_z$ is determined by $A_+$ and $A_-$, it is sufficient to study their asymptotics.
-Discarding mixed terms for simplicity, we have
+where we have used \eqref{A_z} and \eqref{A_trans} to write it in terms of the radial part $R_i(z)$ of the scalar fields \eqref{ansatzvec} (which only depends on $|n|$), and the parameters $a$ and $b$ were defined in \eqref{vector_param}.
+Hence, we write the norm as a combination of smooth functions, so it suffices to analyze their asymptotic behavior to determine convergence.

-Let us focus on the first line, since it gives the leading divergence at $z$.
-In the near-horizon limit ($z\to0$), the modes are regular and approach zero for $n>0$, without requiring any further conditions.
-Near the boundary ($z\to1$), we can use the hypergeometric expansion \eqref{asymp}, obtaining
+We next examine the near-horizon ($z\to0$) and near-boundary ($z\to1$) behaviors.
+In the near-horizon limit, the modes are regular and approach zero for $|n|>0$ without requiring any additional conditions.
+On the other hand, near the boundary $(z\to1)$, using the hypergeometric expansion \eqref{asymp}, the radial functions behave as

-Normalizable modes require that the leading term in the expansion decays faster than $\mathcal{O}((1-z)^{1/2})$ near the boundary.
-This condition never satisfied for $ik\in\mathbb{R}$; thus, neither $A_1$ nor $A_2$ are normalizable for $k$ imaginary.
-One might attempt to vanish the divergent terms using the poles of the Gamma functions, but no consistent choice can simultaneously eliminate both contributions.
-Therefore, there are no normalizable modes with $k\in\mathbb{C}$.

-For a vector field, the only normalizable modes correspond to $k\in\mathbb{R}$.
-However, these modes are never zero modes of the operator \eqref{so}.
-We thus conclude that vector perturbations do not admit Schwarzian modes and, consequently, do not contribute to the logarithmic $\log\:T$ correction in the three-dimensional gravitational partition function.
+Inserting these asymptotic behaviors into the norm density \eqref{vector_norm}, normalizable modes require that the leading term decays faster than $\mathcal{O}((1-z)^{-1})$ near the boundary.
+In particular, as in the spin-2 case, a logarithmic divergence arises from

+This divergent term is independent of $k$, and it is the only term of this form in \eqref{vector_norm}.
+In principle, there are two ways to cancel it: (\textit{i}) set either of the polarizations $e_{1}$ or $e_{2}$ to zero; or (\textit{ii}) impose that the corresponding coefficient involving Gamma functions vanishes.
+However, since $c-a>1$ and $c-b>1$, the second option do not work, as the remaining exponents in the norm would be divergent.
+Therefore, as in the spin-2 case, only the first option leads to genuinely normalizable modes.
+Moreover, setting the polarizations to zero requires purely imaginary modes; thus, only these modes can lead to normalizability (i.e., satisfy the ultralocal measure \eqref{vector_norm}; the $k\in\mathbb{R}$ case was also discussed in~\cite{Leston}, but as explained in Sec.~\ref{sec:normalizable_modes}, this does not contradict our result).

+\paragraph{Normalizable modes.} As mentioned above, normalizability requires the leading term in \eqref{vector_norm} to decay faster than $(1-z)^{-1}$.
+In particular, setting the polarizations $e_{1}$ or $e_{2}$ to zero using \eqref{vector_pol} fixes the dependence of $k$ on the temperature

+where $k_{1}$ arises from setting $e_1=0$, while $k_{2}$ corresponds to $e_2=0$ (here we fixed the plus sign in \eqref{fo} to simplify notation).
+Since $|k_2|>2$, it follows from the asymptotic behavior of $R_1$ in \eqref{vector_scalars_asym} that this mode is non-normalizable.
+Thus, the only normalizable mode for the vector field is associated with $k_1$, for which we obtain from \eqref{vector_scalars}